danslapman/rustybird/readme.md

 ## Why?

-- threat this an experiment
+- treat this an experiment
 - I'm not lead developer of mockingbird anymore (it least at this moment)

 ## Goals

-- full API compatibility
+- API format (not URL!) compatibility
 - feature-parity

 ## Non-goals